weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### Client connection code

 With the **URL** and **API key**, you can connect to Weaviate.

-Here is a basic script for connecting to Weaviate and checking the cluster status.
+The below script connects to Weaviate and checks the cluster status.

 import ConnectIsReady from '/_includes/code/quickstart/quickstart.is_ready.mdx'

 <ConnectIsReady />

+If you did not see any errors, you are ready to proceed.
+We will replace the simple cluster status check with more meaningful operations in the next steps.

 ## Step 4: Define a data collection